Router for IEC 870-5-101 and IEC 870-5-104 protocols

 etc.) into ASDU types without timestamp (C_SC_NA_1, C_DC_NA_1, etc.) and vice

-test command ASDU with long time stamp C_TS_TA_1 into test command ASDU
+the test command with long time stamp C_TS_TA_1 can be converted into a test command

 If these requirements cannot be met, ipConvLite or ipConv are